JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

 >
 {type="note"}

-This tutorial demonstrates how to debug a [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) application built with Kotlin/Wasm.
+This tutorial demonstrates how to debug in the browser a [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) application built with Kotlin/Wasm.

 ## Before you start